Meet Maxx

 Brenda "Maxx" Cumby McGee

-Founded in 2020, GottStreet Blues® working clothes for working women.
+Founded in 2020, GottStreet Blues™ - working clothes for working women.

-Brenda “Maxx” Cumby McGee, Founder of GottStreet Blues, professional model turned union carpenter/steward, has now begun her journey in women’s apparel and soon to make waves starting with women’s construction wear.
+Brenda “Maxx” Cumby-McGee, founder of GottStreet Blues™, professional model turned union carpenter/steward has now begun her journey in women’s wear and is soon to make her waves starting with women’s construction wear.